— DEV — Gain enhancement in interband cascade lasers by carrier-rebalancing under quasi-equilibrium conditions

 Gain calculated from Fermi’s golden rule

-nextnano.NEGF supports gain calculated within the NEGF formalism (default) and Gain spectrum by Fermi’s golden rule (see see Gain{ } for input file syntax).
+nextnano.NEGF supports Gain/absorption calculation from NEGF linear response theory and Gain/absorption calculation from Fermi’s golden rule (see Gain{ } for input file syntax).
 Here, we use the latter.

 Input file settings